Code-Institute-Submissions/Milestone-Project-One-18/README.md

 - [Google Maps](https://www.google.com/maps): embedded into homepage to provide location.
 - [Google Fonts](https://fonts.google.com/?selection.family=Lexend+Tera#standard-styles)
 - [Gitpod](https://www.gitpod.io/): used to create the website.
-- [JPEG mini](https://www.jpegmini.com/): was used to conpress images
+- [JPEG mini](https://www.jpegmini.com/): was used to compress images
 - [Pingdom](https://tools.pingdom.com/#5ca554057c800000) used to test speed of website
-- [Google](https://www.google.co.uk/) was used to find unlicenced images for use on the site
+- [Google](https://www.google.co.uk/) was used to find unlicensed images for use on the site

 ## Acknowledgements